Meet the Team

-Woldemar Walter is an economic analyst at Berlin Economics.
+Woldemar Walter is a consultant at Berlin Economics and coordinates the German Economic Team Moldova (GET Moldova).
 His work focuses on macroeconomic country analysis.

 Mr. Walter completed his B.Sc. and M.Sc. in macroeconomics at the Free University of Berlin, and has worked in the Federal Ministry of Finance, Deutsche Bank Research, and the Market Economy Foundation.
 The focus of his work is bilateral relationships and bank supervision.

 Anne Mdinaradze works for Berlin Economics since 2016.

 After finishing her BA in Interdisciplinary Russia Studies at the University of Potsdam, she studied East European Studies with focus on Economics at the Free University in Berlin.

 After finishing her BA in Interdisciplinary Russia Studies at the University of Potsdam, she studied East European Studies with focus on Economics at the Free University in Berlin.
 During her MA studies she was an intern at the German Business Association Georgia and the Kreditanstalt für Wiederaufbau in Tbilisi.

 Anne Mdinaradze is alumna of the German Academic Scholarship Foundation.
 She speaks Englisch, Russian and Georgian.

 Almas Nurbayev is in charge of public relations for Berlin Economics.

 He is fluent in German, English and Russian.